Toronto Belt Line Railway: History

 Part of the right-of-way of the Humber Loop was used by the Toronto Suburban Railway between 1925 and 1931.
-The Canadian National Railway used part of the Humber Loop, which became the Lambton Spur, to service local industries until about 1960–1970, with the final segment from Weston Road to Symes Road closing on February 26, 1980.
+The Canadian National Railway used part of the Humber Loop, which became the Lambton Spur, to serve local industries until about 1960–1970, with the final segment from Weston Road to Symes Road closing on February 26, 1980.

 In the 1950s, the TTC subway yard at Davisville opened at Yonge Street.
 The Belt Line spur was used to deliver new subway cars on flat cars to the upper Davisville Yard until the Greenwood Yard opened in 1965.

-The service east of Yonge Street bridge was terminated in the 1960s, when that bridge was closed.
+The service east of Yonge Street bridge was terminated in the 1960s when that bridge was closed.
 The last commercial organization to use the spur east of Yonge Street was Dominion Coal, whose coal silos were built in 1928.
 The switch connecting the spur to the unloading siding was removed when the Mount Pleasant bridge over the Belt Line was rebuilt in 1976.
 The silos were demolished in 2001.

 Part of the right-of-way of the Don Loop was expropriated to build the Spadina Expressway, which terminated freight service east of Allen Road to Yonge Street in 1970.
 That split the remaining spur close to its origin at Caledonia, which was used to service light industry in the Caledonia Road area until about 1988.

 In the 1970s, CNR tried to sell the right-of-way of the former Don Loop for housing since the land was quite valuable.
 Most homeowners adjacent to the line wished to buy the land to extend their backyards.
 A local citizen, Esther Carin, successfully lobbied city council to turn the section east of Allen Road into a walking trail.
 The land was purchased by the city in 1972 as part of a land swap with CN that included the Metro Toronto Convention Centre on Front Street.
 Later, a trail on the west side of the Allen would be established as well.
 Today, the Beltline Trail is a 9 km walking and cycling trail.

 Stations

 All the stations listed below were used by the Belt Line, but those marked "(TBL)" (and perhaps a few others along other GTR lines) were used exclusively by Belt Line trains.

 The stations built for Belt Line passengers were of a standard design with two variations, large and small size.
 The station size if known is indicated.

-None of the stations exists today.
+None of the stations exist today.